| Server Access Programmer's Guide:Overview

 of every object, interface, method and property defined by SAAPI, see

+the language reference.
 Samples: The SAAPI toolkit ships with

 several programming samples which are intended